 Balsamic Roasted Chicken with Cranberries prepped and cooked in ONE PAN!
 Yes, your holiday table is complete.
 This Paleo Cranberry Balsamic Roasted Chicken is a simple yet healthy dinner.
 A sweet tangy marinade makes this roasted chicken extra juicy and extra crispy.
-One of our go to meals for meal prep too!
-Oh and because we prefer chicken over turkey any day.
-Shh… don’t tell anyone our Thanksgiving Faux Pas!
+An easy chicken recipe for meal prep too!

 And it’s November!
 Bring on the Turkey, Cranberry, and Stuffing.
 Actually, this Paleo One Pan Cranberry Balsamic Roasted Chicken dish is not quite the traditional Thanksgiving food, but I have a story to go with that.
 As always.

 So remember when I posted this one pot honey orange roasted chicken recipe last November?
 Yes, that deliciousness.
 Well, that recipe creation was due the “Thanksgiving PURGE of 2014.”
 LOL!
 Purge as in…. my husband got SO SICK off of turkey, like food poisoning sick, that he banned turkey from his diet indefinitely.
 Although, I have snuck in a few turkey recipes here and there.
 Shhh… don’t tell him.
 To be brutally honest, we aren’t big fans of roasted turkey anyway.
 But balsamic roasted chicken?
 HECK TO THE YEA!
 Ground turkey in chili is one of my turkey exceptions —> BRING IT ON!
 You betcha!